 I hope these ideas help!
 I'm sure you can come up with some creative ones of your own, too.
 The idea is to just give yourself something small as a fun “atta girl” (or “atta boy”) for making it through the week.

 Track Your Success

 To keep track of your success, mark completed workouts off in your phone or on a calendar.
-I prefer the calendar route myself because I’m such a visual person.
-I love crossing off a day once I’ve hit my goal!
-Here’s a pretty printable calendar I found on the web that you can use to track your daily workouts:
+I prefer the calendar route myself because I'm such a visual person.

 I hope my suggestions have helped spur an idea you can use as your daily fitness motivator.
 Rewarding yourself frequently is a fantastic way to set a positive mindset!
 The positive reinforcement will help you develop an enthusiasm for working out so you can make it to the “habit” stage — and eventually turn healthy living into a lifestyle.